diogorborges/newsApi/README.md

 # newsApi
-An MVP App using the News Api
+An MVP Android application using the News Api

 ## Requirements
   - Android API 21~28